 The financial feasibility of a specific property is market driven, and is influenced by surrounding land uses.
-Based on the subject's specific location and physical characteristics, it is our opinion that development of the site with a commercial oriented use, which is complimentary to the surrounding land, uses would represent the most likely financially feasible option.
-The proximity to major thoroughfares and established commercial neighborhoods provides sufficient basis to support a commercial or office-oriented use.
-Current economic conditions do support the cost of some new commercial development.
+Based on the subject's specific location and physical characteristics, it is our opinion that development of the site with a multiple family oriented use, which is complimentary to the surrounding land, uses would represent the most likely financially feasible option.
+The proximity to major thoroughfares and established multiple family and commercial neighborhoods provides sufficient basis to support a multiple family oriented use.
+Current economic conditions do support the cost of new multiple family development.
 This is evidenced by the fact there has been an uptick in development, stable occupancy and rental rates in the local market over the past few years.